Company quartermaster sergeant: United Kingdom

 The company quartermaster sergeant (CQMS) in the British Army and Royal Marines is the non-commissioned officer in a company who is in charge of supplies.
 The CQMS also serves as the deputy to the company sergeant major and is the second most senior NCO in the company.

 By 1913, there were two colour sergeants in each army infantry company.
-On 1 October 1913, they were replaced by the two new ranks of company sergeant major and company quartermaster sergeant, with one of each in each company.
-By the Second World War, CQMS had become an appointment of the rank of staff sergeant (colour sergeant in the Royal Marines and later also in army infantry regiments), and remains so today.
+On 1 October 1913, they received the two new appointments of company sergeant major and company quartermaster sergeant, with one of each in each company.
+CQMS remains an appointment of colour sergeant.
 In infantry companies, the CQMS continues to be addressed as "colour sergeant" (or "sir" by subordinates in a foot guards regiment) and not as "quartermaster sergeant", "CQMS", or just "Q", which is common in other corps.
 Quartermaster sergeants are never addressed by the more junior rank of "sergeant".
-They have always worn the rank badge of a crown over three chevrons.
+They wear the rank badge of a crown over three chevrons.

-Squadron quartermaster sergeant (SQMS) is the equivalent in the Royal Armoured Corps, Special Air Service, Royal Engineers, Royal Corps of Signals, Army Air Corps, Royal Army Medical Corps, Royal Logistic Corps, Honourable Artillery Company, and formerly in the Royal Corps of Transport.
+Squadron quartermaster sergeant (SQMS) is the equivalent in the Royal Armoured Corps, Special Air Service, Royal Engineers, Royal Corps of Signals, Army Air Corps, Royal Army Medical Service, Royal Logistic Corps, Honourable Artillery Company, and formerly in the Royal Corps of Transport.
 Battery quartermaster sergeant (BQMS) is the equivalent in the Royal Artillery.
 Squadron quartermaster corporal (SQMC) is the equivalent in the Household Cavalry (in which it is an appointment of staff corporal).